microsoft/live-share/docs/getting-started.md

 ![VS sign in](media/vs-sign-in-button.png)

-However, if you are registered for the private preview (owners) and want to share you should sign in using the same credentials you used to register.
+However, if you've been accepted into for the private limited preview (owners) and want to share you should sign in using the same credentials you used to sign up.

-**Visual Studio:** If you need to use a different sign-in than your VS personalization account (e.g. you registered for the private preview using a GitHub account), you can also go to **Tools &gt; Options &gt; Visual Studio Live Share** to switch credentials.
-You can also use different crednetials when sharing by right clicking on the "Share" button and selecting **Share As..**.
+**Visual Studio:** If you need to use a different sign-in than your VS personalization account (e.g. you signed up for the private limited preview using a GitHub account), you can also go to **Tools &gt; Options &gt; Visual Studio Live Share** to switch credentials.
+You can also use different credentials when sharing by right clicking on the "Share" button and selecting **Share As..**.

 ### Signing in from Visual Studio Code
 For Visual Studio Code, simply click on the "Sign in" status bar item and follow the directions to sign in.
-If you're enrolled in the private preview (owners), use the same credentials you used to register.
+If you're been accepted into the private limited preview (owners), use the same credentials you used to sign up.

  ![VS Code Download](media/vscode-sign-in-button.png)

 ## Starting a collaboration session and sharing
 After downloading and installing Visual Studio Live Share, follow these steps to start a collaboration session and invite a colleague to work with you.

-1. **Register with the Visual Studio Live Share service**
+1. **Sign up for the Visual Studio Live Share service preview**

-    In order to start a collaboration session while Visual Studio Live Share is in experimental private preview, you'll need to be registered and accepted into the preview to be able to share.
-Visual Studio users should use their [personalization account](https://docs.microsoft.com/en-us/visualstudio/ide/signing-in-to-visual-studio) credentials to register.
+    In order to start a collaboration session while Visual Studio Live Share is in private limited preview, you'll need to be signed up and accepted into the preview to be able to share.
+Visual Studio users should use their [personalization account](https://docs.microsoft.com/en-us/visualstudio/ide/signing-in-to-visual-studio) credentials to sign up.

     > **Note:** _This step is only necessary in order to "share".
 Anyone can "join" a collaboration session as a participant.
-This makes it easy for folks to work together without everyone needing to explicitly register for the preview._
+This makes it easy for folks to work together without everyone needing to explicitly sign up or be accepted into the preview._

-    If you have not done so, **[register now!](http://aka.ms/vsls-signup)**
+    If you have not done so, **[sign up now!](http://aka.ms/vsls-signup)**

-2. **Sign-in from within your IDE/editor**
+2. **Sign in from within your IDE/editor**

     If you have not already, sign into Visual Studio Live Share.
 See [signing into the Visual Studio Live Share from within your IDE/editor](#signing-into-visual-studio-live-share-from-within-your-ideeditor).
-Be sure to use the same sign in information you used to register.
+Be sure to use the same sign in information you used to sign up.

 3. **Start a collaboration session**